tuyishimehono/GitExerciseSolutions2/README.md

 Your branch is ahead of 'origin/main' by 5 commits.
   (use "git push" to publish your local commits)

 Honorine@Tuyishime-PC MINGW64 ~/OneDrive/Desktop/Gitexercise (main)
-$ git mergetool

-This message is displayed because 'merge.tool' is not configured.
-See 'git mergetool --tool-help' or 'git help config' for more details.
-'git mergetool' will now attempt to use one of the following tools: opendiff kdiff3 tkdiff xxdiff meld tortoisemerge gvimdiff diffuse diffmerge ecmerge p4merge araxis bc codecompare smerge emerge vimdiff nvimdiff
-No files need merging

-Honorine@Tuyishime-PC MINGW64 ~/OneDrive/Desktop/Gitexercise (main)
 Introductory content